Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.67 - November 6th, 2020
+    * Added Bitcoin ABC (Bitcoin Cash ABC) support.
+Please read our statement on the upcoming Bitcoin Cash split: https://twitter.com/Blockchair/status/1324424632179576832.
+Also please note that it is expected that Bitcoin ABC's hashrate will be very low so 51% attacks are possible.
+We'll be running Bitcoin ABC in beta mode and we don't guarantee neither its stability, nor that we'll run it if the chain won't be used by businesses.
 * v.2.0.66 - September 23rd, 2020
     * We've upgraded our Ethereum engine - blocks, transactions, and ERC-20 transfers are now processed more than 10 times faster.
     * Added Ethereum Goerli testnet: https://blockchair.com/ethereum/testnet (API endpoints are the same as for Ethereum, just use `ethereum/testnet` instead of `ethereum`; ERC-20's are also supported for the testnet).